TheWaveWarden/SwitchProConLinuxUSB/README.md

 This repo needs

--libudev
+- libudev

--autotools, autoconf and libtool
+- autotools, autoconf and libtool

--Cmake
+- cmake

 On Ubuntu you can install these with